Cura : Care Beyond Boundaries Logo

 Travel Planning

-- Avoid scheduling demanding travel activities during early recovery
+• Avoid demanding travel activities during early recovery

-International patients often complete assessment, surgery and early follow ups within a short stay, but timing depends on tooth location and surgical complexity.
+International patients may complete assessment, surgery and early follow up checks during a short stay, but timing depends on tooth location and surgical complexity.

 Before Travel

-Share existing imaging and prior root canal history for review.
-The clinic confirms whether apicoectomy or retreatment is more appropriate and outlines expected follow ups.
+Share existing imaging and previous root canal history for review.
+The clinic can advise whether apicoectomy or retreatment appears more appropriate and outline expected follow ups.

 Arrival And Final Assessment

-In person examination and updated imaging if needed.
-The clinician confirms the plan for Endodontic Surgery and reviews anesthesia and aftercare instructions.
+An in person examination and updated imaging may be needed.
+The clinician confirms the endodontic surgery plan and reviews anesthesia and aftercare instructions.

 Procedure Day

-Root End Surgery is performed, sometimes with a retrograde filling.
-You receive written discharge guidance and a clear contact pathway for concerns while you are still in country.
+Root end surgery is performed, sometimes with a retrograde filling.
+You receive written discharge guidance and a clear contact pathway for concerns while you are still in the destination country.

 Early Follow Up